raquelCastromonte/Data-Portfolio/README.md

 **Collaborators:** Raquel Castromonte, Elizabeth Tum, Alexandra Reyes, Andre Cunalata.

--	Explored and cleaned New York City’s public dataset on evictions using SQL and Microsoft Excel to facilitate analysis and visualization.
+- Cleaned New York City’s public dataset on evictions using SQL and Excel to ease data analysis.
--	Collaborated with teammates to identify neighborhoods and years with the most evictions using python.
--	Produced data visualizations that mapped evictions by neighborhoods, boroughs, and by demographics such as race.
+- Produced data visualizations that mapped evictions by neighborhoods, boroughs, and by demographics such as race and age in Python (matplotlib).
--	Explored eviction laws to explain outlying data and presented findings to possible stakeholders.
+- Read NYC eviction laws to explain correlations of neighborhood composition, evictions over time, and eviction moratorium due to COVID-19.

 ## [Poster](https://www.linkedin.com/in/raquel-castromonte/overlay/1635499978339/single-media-viewer/) | “Incorporating Chlorophyll-a Levels into a Model of Gizzard Shad in the Upper Mississippi River”